Last Updated: November 18, 2020

 One of the most discussed sales avenues is eCommerce.
 Online sales continue to grow at an incredible rate each year and retailers need to keep up.
 For some, this means developing and opening an online shop.
 Adding an eCommerce store to your brick and mortar presence is a great way to boost your brand and sales.
 But for many, opening an independent online store is too much to start with.
 Many retailers go to existing online sales platforms to conduct their business.

 Of course, Amazon is the most popular option.
 Amazon’s sales account for about half of all eCommerce sales.
-Many of those are sales from Amazon itself, but approximately half of its units sold are from third-party sellers.
+Many of those are sales from Amazon itself, but over half of its units sold are from third-party sellers.
 While it’s the world’s most trafficked marketplace, the competition on Amazon is fierce.
 Additionally, the rules and regulations are strict and small issues can easily lead to suspended accounts (to clarify, this is not a pock mark on Amazon; it simply makes it more risky to rely too heavily on the marketplace).

 So, while it may still be advantageous for your retail business to sell through Amazon, it’s imperative that you find other outlets, too.
 Don’t find yourself vulnerable with only one sales channel.
 So let’s look at some of the most popular retail marketplace alternatives to Amazon.